Düsseldorf Airport: Development since the 2000s

-In February 2018, Eurowings announced the relocatation of all long-haul routes currently served from Cologne Bonn Airport to Düsseldorf by late October 2018 to strengthen their presence there.
+In February 2018, Eurowings announced the relocation of all long-haul routes currently served from Cologne Bonn Airport to Düsseldorf by late October 2018 to strengthen its presence there.

-In March 2018, Lufthansa announced it would to close its base at Düsseldorf Airport after the 2018/2019 winter schedule which ended in March 2019.
+In March 2018, Lufthansa announced it would close its base at Düsseldorf Airport after the 2018/2019 winter schedule which ended in March 2019.
 When the single remaining long-haul route to Newark was taken over by Eurowings, 400 staff members were offered a relocation to either Frankfurt Airport or Munich Airport.
 In November 2018, Ryanair also announced they would close their base in Düsseldorf after only a year.
-Their routes were taken over by Lauda.
+Its routes were taken over by Lauda.

+In August 2020, Delta Air Lines removed the Atlanta route from their schedule due to the COVID-19 pandemic.
+It started resuming its three-times-weekly service to and from Atlanta on 9 May 2023, albeit making the route to Düsseldorf summer seasonal only, therefore leaving the airport without any transatlantic connection in the winter season.

-In August 2020, Delta Air Lines removed the Atlanta route from their schedule.
-Shortly after, Ryanair announced the closure of its base in Düsseldorf - which has been operated on a wetlease basis by Lauda - by 24 October 2020.
-In September 2020, Singapore Airlines removed the route to Singapore from their schedule.
+Shortly after Delta Air Lines suspended its Atlanta route, Ryanair announced the closure of its base in Düsseldorf — which was operated on a wetlease basis by Lauda — by 24 October 2020.
+In September 2020, Singapore Airlines permanently removed the route to Singapore from their schedule.

-In autumn of 2022, german airline Sundair drastically reduced its operations from Düsseldorf, leaving a single route to Beirut.
+In the autumn of 2022, German airline Sundair drastically reduced its operations from Düsseldorf, leaving a single route to Beirut.
 The two previously based aircraft were relocated.
-In January 2023 it became public that Sundair would not return to Düsseldorf in summer season of 2023 with any flight, eradicating its former base from the network.
+In January 2023 it became public that Sundair would not return to Düsseldorf in the summer season of 2023 with any flight, eradicating its former base from the network.
+Just five months after resuming the previously long-standing route to Atlanta, Delta Air Lines announced in September 2023 that it would not return to Düsseldorf in the 2024 summer season, leaving Düsseldorf without scheduled transatlantic flights.